Vijayanagar Paintings in South Indian Temples

 The Vijayanagar paintings have covered the ceiling of the great Virupaksha temple at Hampi and the themes of them are generally religious.
 There is simplicity and vigor in the style of the paintings with a sense of movement and energy caught in the figures, which represent a linear style.
 The ceiling of the Virupaksha temple mandapa has a painting, which depicts Vidyaranya, the guru of Harihara and Bukka and the founders of the Vijayanagar Empire being carried in a palanquin.
 These paintings show a rhythmic forward movement and do not look overcrowded.
-They also show the episodes from the life of King Manunitikanda Chola, who granted justice to a cow whose calf was run over by his son's chariot.
-In these paintings the king is shown sacrificing the prince under the chariot's wheels, but God Siva is restoring life to both the victims and praising the king's sense of justice.
+They also show the episodes from the life of the King Manunitikanda Chola, who granted justice to a cow whose calf was run over by his son's chariot.
+In these paintings the king is shown sacrificing the prince under the chariot's wheels, but Lord Siva is restoring life of both the victims and praising the king's sense of justice.
 Most of these Vijayanagar paintings depict the mythological legends of Siva and stories from the epics but they also represent the life and customs of the Vijayanagar Empire.

 Vijayanagar Paintings in Kalyana Sundareswara Temple